siyuan126/siyuan126.github.io/_posts/2017-07-03-MTAProject.md

 | WTWY has limited resources                     | Only focus on best options      |
 | Signatures collecting happens before annul gala| Data before summer matters      |
 | Annul gala can be hold anywhere in NYC         | Location of gala doesn't matter |
+{:.mbtablestyle}

+.mbtablestyle {
+        border-collapse: collapse;

+   > table, td, th {
+        border: 1px solid black;
+        }
+}
+2. Data Sources
+- I use MTA data (April and May of 2016) to get info of subway stations.